Lot 99 and Greenbelt access

 Motorcycles after exiting the path

-Increased bike traffic has led to bike-pedestrian collisions and near-misses, several at high speed.
+Increased bike traffic led to bike-pedestrian collisions and near-misses, several at high speed.
 A collision between two bikes led to a young lady breaking her wrist, requiring a cast and surgery.

 See below, in Path FAQ, for more detailed explanations.